-There are an abnormal selection of very high end well-known restaurants for such a small town.
-Where there is good food there is good wine (or maybe its also the opposite) and Wine Country Connection provides a number of wines from very small boutique wineries, most of which you will never have heard of unless you are in the wine business or you are a very passionate consumer of wines.
+There is an abnormal selection of very high-end well-known restaurants for such a small town.
+Where there is good food there is good wine (or maybe it’s also the opposite) and Wine Country Connection provides a number of wines from very small boutique wineries, most of which you will never have heard of unless you are in the wine business, or you are a very passionate consumer of wines.
 Their inventory features mostly small Napa and Sonoma producers.

 Groezingers was the name of a historical winery built in 1870 which is home to Vintage 1870, a premium shopping center located slightly north and across the street.
 This very small retail shop is somewhat hidden unless you know where to look – they are across the street from the Villagio Hotel and next door to the Yountville Visitor’s Bureau.
-They began as a wine shop in Yountville in 1970 in what is now Vintage 1870 shopping center – more specifically in the store that now houses Michael Chiarello’s NapaStyle.
+They began as a wine shop in Yountville in 1970 in what is now the Vintage 1870 shopping center.
+Their original location was in the store that now houses Michael Chiarello’s Ottimo Mercato.
 The store was then moved later to what is now Bouchon Bakery (a former brothel, among its other uses) and then finally to its currently location in 2002.
 The store has changed ownership several times over the years.

 Current owners are Wine Country Collection, a wine warehouse business founded in 1997 – based in Santa Rosa (neighboring Sonoma County).
 Their core business is selling wine (they work with some 25 brokers) and sell direct to consumer via their online store.
 Master Sommelier (MS), Kevin Vogt became involved with Wine Country Collection several years ago and more recently became a partner in the business.